toblum/TetrisAnimation/README.md

 ```

-// Usage: drawNumbers(x, y, showColon) (for use with setTime or setNumber)
+// Usage: `drawNumbers(x, y, showColon, dropDistance)` (for use with setTime or setNumber)
 // x = most left Pixel of the text
 // y = The bottom of the number when it lands, they will start falling from y + (16 * scale)
-// showColon = (optional) show the colon or not, defaults to false (only applicaple when using setTime)
+// showColon = (optional) show the colon or not, defaults to false (only applicable when using setTime)
+// dropDistance = (optional - defaults to 16 (but scaled)) change the height above y the blocks start from.
+It's multiplied by the font scale
 //
 // Returns a boolean to indicate if its finished animating
 // (will return false if there is still falling blocks)
 tetris.drawNumbers(16,8, true);

-// Usage: drawText(x, y) (for use with setText)
+// Usage: `drawText(x, y, dropDistance)` (for use with setText)
 // x = most left Pixel of the text
 // y = The bottom of the text when it lands, they will start falling from y + (16 * scale)
+// dropDistance = (optional - defaults to 16 (but scaled)) change the height above y the blocks start from.
+It's multiplied by the font scale
 //
 // Returns a boolean to indicate if its finished animating
 // (will return false if there is still falling blocks)